A new form of QCD coherence for multiple soft emissions using Glauber-SCET: One soft gluon emission

-where $\bn_i$ is an auxiliary light like vector satisfying $\bn_i \cdot n_i = 2$.
-The collinear momenta $p_i^c$ and soft momenta $p_s$ satisfy the scaling $p_i^c \sim Q (\lambda^2, 1, \lambda)_{n_i}$, and $p_s \sim Q(\lambda,\lambda, \lambda)$, where $Q$ is the underlying hard scale and $\lambda \ll 1$ is the power counting parameter.
+where $Q$ is the underlying hard scale and $\lambda \ll 1$ is the power counting parameter.
 We additionally demand that various $n$ directions are well resolved, such that $n_i \cdot n_j \sim 1 \gg \lambda$.
-In SCET, quark and gluon fields with these scalings are distinguished and represented as soft and collinear fields.
-These fields may interact each other via hard scattering operators or via Glauber potential operators.
+In SCET, quark and gluon fields with these scalings are distinguished and represented as distinct soft and collinear fields.
+These fields interact each other via hard scattering operators or via Glauber potential operators.
 The hard scattering in SCET is described via effective operators,